The Jewelry Archaeologist

 For his part, Kohl started to understand DiCristofaro as well.
 “He had moved from being a maker and a manufacturer to a broker, buying these factories, breaking them up,” Kohl recalls.
 “He was dealing with every cutthroat person in the world.
 Peter saw me as just one more vulture.”

-Situated in a historic converted ice house, and part of Harrisonburg’s burgeoning downtown renaissance, Kohl’s shop is one part retail store and one part museum.
-The shop lures passers-by with floor-to-ceiling windows, showcasing both curious machines and polished jewels.
+Situated in a historical converted ice house, and part of Harrisonburg’s burgeoning downtown renaissance, Kohl’s shop is one part retail store and one part museum.
+The shop lures passersby with floor-to-ceiling windows, showcasing both curious machines and polished jewels.
 Stroll by anywhere outside, and you can see everywhere inside.
-Stand upstairs in the gallery, and your gaze instinctively peers downstairs into the work space.
+Stand upstairs in the gallery, and your gaze instinctively peers downstairs into the workspace.
 Kohl says everything about the design, layout, and location was intentional—from what he considers a proper capitalistic standpoint.
 “This is how you make a sale,” he says.
 “When people see things being made, they make a connection, they have an ownership in it, and they’re more prone to purchasing.”

 DiCristofaro considers a jeweler’s hub “the only undiscovered form of American sculpture.”
 Eventually, he realized that Kohl “changed the vernacular for experts like me.”
 To Arthur Hash, Assistant Professor, Jewelry & Metalsmithing Department at the Rhode Island School of Design, “collections like this hold the secrets to our history.”

 As vague and idealistic as this may sound, Kohl is trying to get at what creates the foundation for a community.
 “The only time that capitalism works well,” he says, “is when it has a conscience.
 And that’s when the capitalist lives in the community where his capital is.
 The problem with the investor is he’s two thousand miles away.”
 When some idiosyncratic community need arises, Kohl says, “It’s not his problem.”
 Kohl’s iconoclastic approach has allowed his shop to carve out an unusual niche in the marketplace.
 “I only do things that cannot be copied,” he says.
 “Unless you have my rolls, you can’t make my bracelets.
-You can’t put a mold on it, you can’t CAD [computer-assisted design] it.
+You can’t put a mold on it, you can’t CAD [Computer Assisted Design] it.
 You can’t knock me off.
-And if you want my rolls, you have to buy them from me for around $100 million.”
+And if you want my rolls, you have to buy them from me for around 100 million dollars.”

 Kohl often leans toward the hyperbolic, and these assessments of the old jewelry trade are no exception.
 In fairness, though, plenty of other jewelry experts believe hub cutting was indeed an act of high craft—wholly unappreciated until Kohl came along.
 DiCristofaro, for example, considers a jeweler’s hub “the only undiscovered form of American sculpture.
 People don’t even recognize that it existed.
 Hugo has changed the vernacular for experts like me.
 He’s really developed the whole concept of the hub as art.”
 Others go further.
 “It’s a rapidly dying art to engrave, much less to do this sculptural engraving,” says Mark Rooker, Associate Professor, Metals and Jewelry in the School of Art, Design and Art History at James Madison University (Kohl’s alma mater).
 “There was so much skill in creating those hubs and dies.
 And so much time invested.”
 To Arthur Hash, Assistant Professor, Jewelry & Metalsmithing Department, Rhode Island School of Design, “collections like this hold the secrets to our history.”